FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 > [!TIP]
 >
-> In the [advanced example app](TODO) we set up an intermediate staging environment, together with continuous deployment (CD), which requires a bit more set-up and configuration.
+> In the patterns example app (coming soon) we show you how to set up an intermediate staging environment, together with continuous deployment (CD), which requires a bit more set-up and configuration.

 ## How the deploy works